cosmic-api/teleport/README.md

 A new [specification](http://www.teleport-json.org/spec/latest/) has been submitted as [an Internet Draft](https://datatracker.ietf.org/doc/draft-boronine-teleport/) on Nov 10, 2014.
-The old specification is implemented as a [Python library](http://www.teleport-json.org/python/latest/).
+It is implemented as a [Python library](http://www.teleport-json.org/python/latest/).

-The Python library will soon be updated to match the new spec, a JavaScript library is in the works as well.

 Build Instructions
 ==================